 Oh, how times have changed.
 Especially weddings.
-It has been over 48 years since that simmering August of 1968, when I married the love of my life.
+It has been exactly 50 years today since that simmering August of 1968, when I married the love of my life.
 We honeymooned at his family cottage in rural Indiana for the grand sum of $50 – and that was spent on groceries!
 But when we went back there a few years ago, we didn't count on getting such a gourmet lunch at what is still essentially an Indiana Honky Tonk.

 When they dammed up the Tippecanoe River in 1926, they created Lake Shafer right in the middle of an Indiana cornfield.
 And that gave Earl Spackman an idea.
 Why not make a beach front there, complete with a bathhouse and refreshment stand.

 Earl's vision of "Riviera of the Midwest," complete with the Ideal Beach Ballroom, never quite lived up to its original name, but it was as close to the real Riviera as this 21 year old honeymooner would ever get, seeing as she and her grad school husband were on a strict budget.

 That was the summer of 1968, that steaming August when the Chicago police were out in riot gear defending their city from the peace protesters who were making love as well as a sort of war -- among other things -- on their streets.